Ballyhack, County Wexford: Amenities

 The village contains a shop, a pub, an old schoolhouse, and a small quay for fishing boats.
 The village also features a memorial to those lost at sea, which was unveiled in 2015.

 A ferry service operates between Ballyhack and Passage East (County Waterford), over the broad estuary of The Three Sisters.

 There is also a cemetery located on a height near the edge of the village, which is located on the site of the former Ballyhack Church (Saint James's).
 The church was closed in the late 1800s, and demolished at some point before 1902.
 A point of interest in the graveyard includes a record of a Laurence Power, who supposedly died in 1836 at age 170.

 The school in the village is called St. Catherine's NS and is located on top of Ballyhack Hill.
-It opened in 1959.
+It opened over a century ago.

 Sport

 The local Gaelic Athletic Association club is St James GAA, which plays in the Intermediate grade of the Wexford Championship.
 The local soccer team is Duncannon FC.